UBC-MDS/movie_dashboard-R/README.md

 This dashboard was created using `Altair` and `Dash` and is powered by `Heroku`.
 Check out these onboarding documents to learn more about these tools:

 - [DSCI 531: Visualization I](https://pages.github.ubc.ca/mds-2021-22/DSCI_531_viz-1_students/intro.html): A great starting point for those new to Altair
-- [Building a basic Dash app](https://pages.github.ubc.ca/mds-2021-22/DSCI_532_viz-2_students/materials/lectures/2-building-a-basic-dash-app.html): Excellent step by step guide from UBC's Master of Data Science DSCI 532 class.
+- [Building a basic Dash app](https://pages.github.ubc.ca/mds-2021-22/DSCI_532_viz-2_students/materials/lectures/2-building-a-basic-dash-app.html): Excellent step by step guide from UBC's Master of Data Science DSCI 532 class
-- [Deploying Dash Apps](https://dash.plotly.com/deployment): A step by step guide to setting up Heroku with Python

 ## License